em00k/zx-nextzxos-pt3driver2/README.md

 - uses Sergy Bulba's vt2 replayer

-Lost v1 sources so had to rewrite, this time adding user banks you cannot specifiy which AY to use, as this is baked into the replayer
+Lost v1 sources so had to rewrite, this time adding user banks you cannot specifiy which AY to use, as this is baked into the replayer.

+The player will always use AY0

  Example usage :
  ```basic